tanzhihang/quill/README.md

 ## Quickstart

-Instantiate a new Quill object with a css selector for the div that should become the editor.
+Instantiate a new Quill object with a css selector for the div that should become the editor1212.

 ```html
 <!-- Include Quill stylesheet -->